Now don’t get excited. (Amsterdam Red Light District)

 - Don’t buy from dealers – sometimes there are people who will try to sell you drugs or bikes here.
 Do NOT buy them.
 As I’ve mentioned in my other post about ‘soft drugs’, they are only allowed to be sold in ‘coffee shops’ so if you buy them outside, you’ll find yourself on the other side of the law!

 - Go at night – though there can be girls already at their windows during daylight, it’s less lively.
 So to get a better feel of the RLD, go and visit during night time when it’s filled with people and the neon lights are on to illuminate the area and the canals.
 It’s at its peak during 11PM; though at 9PM, the atmosphere could already be busy.

 - Don’t think that this is all Amsterdam is about – because it has a lot more to offer!
 The city has so much culture, food, and history to give you so I suggest that you wander around!

-» What else is there?
+» What else to do?

 Aside from the girls on the red glass windows/doors, there are a lot more things for you to do here in De Wallen.